Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 What is the difference between a cauldron and a stewpot?

-The cauldron is the ancestor of the stewpot.
+A cauldron is the ancestor of a stewpot.
 Designed for wood fires, it is made of thick cast iron to retain and diffuse heat evenly for hours.
-The stewpot, on the other hand, is designed for a quicker indoor stove: thinner bottom, heats faster but diffuses heat less effectively.
+A stewpot, on the other hand, is designed for faster indoor cooking: it has a thinner bottom, heats up faster, but distributes heat less effectively.

 How long does it take to prepare a dish in a cauldron?